MrSliddes/CoolDrink/README.md

 Step 4.
 - If you did everything correctly then it should work.
 Use the 4 buttons to navigate the menu.

+Step 5 (optional)
+- Enchase your arduino components in a fancy box.
+This can be made from cardbord / wood / plastic.
+For more reference how I did it: https://github.com/MrSliddes/CoolDrink/blob/master/VersmorenTymon_ITTTVoortgangFotos.pdf

 # Hoe ik op het idee ben gekomen en hoe ik het veder heb uitgewerkt